 If you think the IRS collection department or the IRS Revenue Officer is encouraging you to file an Offer in Compromise because you are a good candidate for one, you are probably mistaken.
 Filing an offer allows the IRS to see all of your financial history and it stops the clock from running.
-In the IRS revenue officer's mind, your income may be going up while you wait for the offer to be rejected (the vast majority are) and he/she will be waiting at the end with the same amount of time to collect as when you filed the Offer, plus a few months.
-IF you don't have much time left on the CSED think twice before filing an offer.
-You may be better off in an IRS partial payment plan that allows the clock to run while it is in place.
+In the IRS revenue officer's mind, your income may be going up while you wait for the offer to be rejected (most are) and he/she may be waiting at the end with the same amount of time to collect as when you filed the Offer, plus a few months.
+IF you don't have much time left on the CSED, think twice before filing an offer.
+You may be better off in an IRS partial payment plan (also known as "ability to pay" plan) that allows the clock to run while it's in place.

 Collection Due Process Hearing Request

 The IRS has to issue a “final” notice of intent to levy before it can hit your bank account and paycheck.
 When it does this, an opportunity arises for you to appeal collection and propose alternatives like a payment plan or an OIC.

 The problem with a CDP hearing request is that the CSED is tolled after it's filed and it continues being tolled until the hearing is over – which may be a long time if you use the appeal right to go to tax court.

 If you file the hearing request late and it is treated as an equivalency hearing, the CSED isn't tolled, but you still get to speak with appeals in most situations.

 This is a strange one and I don't think most people are aware, but while the IRS is considering your Installment Agreement Request…the CSED is tolled.

 You can't defend a collection suit brought by the IRS by arguing that the CSED has run out if your own fraud prevented collection in the first place.